thejoshuahendrix/basicwebsite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a basic website built with CRA template, with typescript, cypress testing, styled components, themes, and react-router-dom all setup for easy grab and go websites.
+This is a basic website built with CRA template, with Typescript, Docker, Cypress testing, styled components, themes, and react-router-dom all setup for easy grab and go websites.

 ## Available Scripts